| | |

 We cut our small pieces to 21 1/4″.
 It took 11 pieces to fill our “picture frame”.
 We put our inside table pieces going horizontal to use the smaller leftover pieces of composite decking.

-Our Mistake: I wish we would have changed this design and made the inside slates to be vertical.
-It was very difficult to have all the composite decking lay flat and we have some spots that stick up a little.
-It is nothing a little placemat won’t be able to fix.
-But you can learn from our mistakes.
+Learn From Design Our Mistake: I wish we had changed this design and made the inside slates vertical.
+It was very difficult to have all the composite decking lay flat, and we have some spots that stick up a little.

 Step 4: Dry Fit Pieces Of Tabletop Together

-Layout all pieces of your outdoor tabletop to see how it all fits together.
-For each table, we made 71 1/2″ long and 32″ wide.
+Layout all the pieces of your outdoor tabletop to see how they fit together.
+We made each table 71 1/2″ long and 32″ wide.
 We wanted a longer and skinnier table for our space.

 Composite Decking Table top planed out